National Parks & Lodges of the Old WestItinerary

 Experience an audio-visual program featuring artist Korczak Ziolkowski and his sculptures that illustrate the culture, tradition, and living heritage of Native Americans.
 Visit the base of Crazy Horse Memorial and enjoy free time to explore on your own.

-Next, learn about Mount Rushmore.
+Today visit one of the world's largest iconic stone monuments—Mount Rushmore.
 Begun in 1927, this remarkable granite sculpture was originally designed to portray the four Presidents—George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt—from the waist up, but construction ended in 1941 due to budgetary constraints.
 The stone visages that remain, however, are inspiring in both their beauty and the enormous feat of engineering it took to create them.
 Carved under the direction of sculptor Gutzon Borglum, Mount Rushmore was a massive undertaking requiring 800 million pounds of stone to be removed by dynamite from the mountain face.

-During free time, perhaps explore the Visitor's Center or Sculptor's Studio, or hike the 422-stair Presidential Trail that loops around the base of the monument.
+During free time, perhaps explore the Visitor Center or Sculptor's Studio, or hike the 422-stair Presidential Trail that loops around the base of the monument.
 Wandering through gorgeous scenery, experience an up-close perspective of the sculpture and a chance to spot local wildlife.

 Later today, retreat to your accommodations, deep in the heart of one of the most breathtakingly beautiful canyons in the world, nestled alongside lofty pines and spectacular cliffs.
 This property was built and decorated in the style of the old lodges of the West.
 Enjoy leisure time at the lodge for a walk or hike before rejoining the group for dinner.